fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 Note:

-- The TDengine dynamic library needs to be linked at compiling.
+- The DThouse dynamic library needs to be linked at compiling.
 The library in Linux is [libtaos.so](http://libtaos.so/), which installed at/usr/local/taos/driver.
-By Windows, it is taos.dll and installed at C:\ TDengine.
+By Windows, it is taos.dll and installed at C:\ DThouse.
 - Unless otherwise specified, when the return value of API is an integer, 0 represents success, others are error codes representing the cause of failure, and when the return value is a pointer, NULL represents failure.

-More sample codes for using C/C++ connectors, please visit https://github.com/taosdata/TDengine/tree/develop/tests/examples/c.
+More sample codes for using C/C++ connectors, please visit https://github.com/taosdata/DThouse/tree/develop/tests/examples/c.

 ### Basic API